-11.17 In the light of above, we also observe that the appellant in the present case is a corporation of the State Government having wide powers for acquisition of land and for development of residential projects.
-The rules, terms & conditions provided in the Registration Booklet and the Allotment letter are heavily loaded in favour of the promoter (i.e. appellant) and the buyer (respondent) is in an obvious disadvantaged position and has no real choice but to agree to the rules, terms & conditions of the Registration Booklet and of the Allotment Letter in order to buy a residential flat of his dreams, using his hard earned savings.
+- 12.18 In the light of above, we are of the view that the appellant in the present case is a corporation of the State Government having wide powers for acquisition of land and for development of residential projects.
+The rules, terms & conditions provided in the Registration Booklet and the Demand letter are heavily loaded in favour of the promoter (i.e. appellant) and the buyer (respondent) is in an obvious disadvantaged position and has no real choice but to agree to the rules, terms & conditions of the Registration Booklet and of the Demand Letter in order to buy a residential flat of his dreams, using his hard earned savings.
 Such terms and conditions of agreement, called by any name whatsoever, fall in the category of "dotted line" agreements or "one sided, unfair and unreasonable" agreements, as observed by the Hon'ble Apex Court in several cases.
-We thus while rejecting the argument of the appellant that Adjudicating Officer's order is not sustainable merely on the ground that it has ordered the appellant to pay to the respondent an interest which is higher in rate than what is provided in the Registration Booklet and hold that A. O. is required to examine a complaint as per the provisions of the Act, Rules and Regulations and not merely on the basis of the terms and conditions of the Registration Booklet or as provided in the Demand/Allotment Letter only.
-Question no. (iii) is accordingly answered against the appellant/promoter.
+We thus while rejecting the argument of the appellant that Regulatory Authority's order is not sustainable merely on the ground that it has ordered the appellant to pay to the respondent an interest which is higher in rate than what is provided in the Registration Booklet, hold that the Regulatory Authority is required to examine a complaint as per the provisions of the Act, Rules and Regulations and not merely on the basis of the terms and conditions of the Registration Booklet or as provided in the Demand Letter only.
+Question no. (iii) is accordingly answered against the appellant/promoter. - 13.
+The question no. (iv), is regarding determination as to whether there was a delay in handing over the possession of the unit and if yes, the benefit of force majeure can be given to appellant/promoter.